giantswarm/docs/src/content/support/_index.md

 ---
 title: Support
-description: Giant Swarm offers 24/7 proactive support, ensuring seamless operations and swift issue resolution for your infrastructure.
+description: How does our support is designed making sure that customer platforms are up to date and functional 24/7.
 weight: 40
-last_review_date: 2024-02-23
+last_review_date: 2024-03-07
 owner:
   - https://github.com/orgs/giantswarm/teams/sig-docs
 ---